null

 Video Pipe Inspection

-Pipe inspection with video is used to visually inspect conduits or pipes in the concrete, to get more information on the condition of these hidden items.
+Visual structural applications inspection with video is used to visually inspect conduits or pipes in the concrete, including metal and plastic conduits, to get more information on the condition of these hidden items.
 This is often used in conjunction with GPR to confirm the presence and condition of electrical conduits or plumbing in the concrete.

 Drilling and Rebar

-A concrete scan is used before a core drill which is required to take physical samples of the concrete or create openings for utilities and other structural modifications.
+Drilling anchorholes requires a concrete scan before a core drill, which is necessary to take physical samples of the concrete or create openings for utilities and other structural modifications.
+Using tools like the Hilti PS 1000-B X-Scan Radar Detection System to mark drilling locations enhances the accuracy and safety of drilling operations by identifying before hitting concealed objects within dry concrete structures, allowing users to reliably avoid potential hazards when drilling anchor holes.
 Being able to detect and avoid rebar and post-tension cables prevents project delays and structural damage.

 Different Environments